Ak0706/project_survey_form/README.md

 # milestone-project/ phase-one

-this is a project to learn the basics of how to use figma and flexbox
+this is a project to learn how to review code and check for error

 ### added html and css file to Github
 ### created a linter to check for error in the HTML and CSS codes